Automatic Dependent Surveillance–Broadcast: US implementation timetable

-The Federal Aviation Administration ADS-B implementation is broken into three segments each with a corresponding time line.
-Ground segment implementation and deployment is expected to begin in 2009 and be completed by 2013 throughout the National Airspace System (NAS).
+The Federal Aviation Administration ADS-B implementation was broken into three segments each with a corresponding timeline.
+Ground segment implementation and deployment began in 2009 and was completed by 2013.
 Airborne equipment is user-driven and is expected to be completed both voluntarily based on perceived benefits and through regulatory actions (Rulemaking) by the FAA.
 The cost to equip with ADS-B Out capability is relatively small and would benefit the airspace with surveillance in areas not currently served by radar.
 The FAA intends to provide similar service within the NAS to what radar is currently providing (5 nmi en route and 3 nmi terminal radar standards) as a first step to implementation.
 However, ADS-B In capability is viewed as the most likely way to improve NAS throughput and enhance capacity.

 In December 2008, Acting FAA Administrator Robert A. Sturgell gave the go-ahead for ADS-B to go live in southern Florida.
 The south Florida installation, which consists of 11 ground stations and supporting equipment, is the first commissioned in the United States, although developmental systems have been online in Alaska, Arizona, and along the East Coast since 2004.
 The completed system will consist of 794 ground station transceivers.
 The December 2008 action is in compliance with a late-term executive order from George W. Bush which mandated accelerated approval of NextGen.